rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 +++

 First of all, I need to communicate that I am only scratching the surface of Swift concurrency.
 And I am learning almost every day about Swift and SwiftUI.
 RsyncUI is a GUI application; most work is executed on the *main thread*.
-But from version 2.2.2, some work is moved from the main thread to background threads.
+But in version 2.2.2, most resource demanding work are moved from the main thread to background threads.
 RsyncUI works very well as it is, but RsyncUI is also a project to learn new features.
 It is also important that RsyncUI is stable.
 And every time new Swift features are adopted into RsyncUI, I am not releasing new versions before I know it is stable.

 ### Swift concurrency and asynchronous execution